 For the next 7 days, I have scheduled self-care activities that I enjoy doing and most importantly gives me the opportunity to engage with groups of people from different countries across different time zones, from the US to Australia.
 So yes, I do Tai Chi, Yoga (which is second nature now), I am learning to draw as a creative activity, and I have been learning Carnatic music since Feb 2021.
 At the moment, I am writing a poem, my very first, as part of a #creativeHE Open Mic activity which is so far on the topic of joy and creation, unless I struggle with finding more rhythming words and change it all.
 One thing that I am slowly incorporating is the discipline to not cancel the self-care activities at any cost, so no snoozing the ME time.

 It is not just self-care activities that make me happy though.
-I also have some regular meetings, with after every recurrence make me feel energised; they are projects around topics that are core to my very essence, matters which define me.
-Many are part of my professional development calendar, they are actually meetings, but take place in a much more relaxed manner, with genuine respect and care for each other and revolves around sharing and collaborating.
+I also have some regular meetings, which after every recurrence make me feel energised; they are projects around topics that are core to my very essence, matters which define me.
+Many are part of my professional development calendar, they are actually meetings, but take place in a much more relaxed manner, with genuine respect and care for each other and revolve around sharing and collaborating.

 Being digitally versatile

 On Friday afternoon, if I have enjoyed the new tools, and new ways of working, I repeat these in planning activities for the forthcoming week.
 So, Friday afternoons, I am generally not reachable via email, as this is my planning, and reflection time for the week.
 Every week, I aim to incorporate a small change that I then assess, and thus I remain open-minded and versatile to digital technologies that can make my professional activities a happy process.
-On that note, I truely hope you can discover and adop new ways of working that gives you happiness in your professional life !
+On that note, I truely hope you can discover and adopt new ways of working that gives you happiness in your professional life !